isuparnopal/RF_respiration_monitoring/README.md

 ## Techical Approach

 The approach we have chosen to pursue involves studying the amplitude related changes of a transmitted message signal due to a person's respiration, as proposed in WiBreathe [1].
+The system is modelled as shown below: